 A couple of weeks ago, Ree sent me an advance copy of her new cookbook, The Pioneer Woman Cooks – Food From My Frontier.
 This is Ree’s second cookbook– her first book (which I own) was wildly successful, so I was excited to see what goodies the second book contained.
 I wasn’t disappointed!
 The pictures alone are worth the purchase.
 She’s an expert in the art of taking mouth-watering photos.

 Since it’s BRINNER WEEK here on the Shiksa blog (breakfast for dinner– check out my Brinner Week Giveaway by clicking here), I thought it would be fun to make a batch of Ree’s Lemon Blueberry Pancakes.
 This is one of many fabulous recipes in Food From My Frontier, and Ree was happy to let me share it with you.
-Consider it a sneak peak into the book– for more recipes like this one, you should head over to the Shiksa Market and buy yourself a copy.
+Consider it a sneak peak into the book.
 Lucky you, it was released today!

 A quick note– those who are strictly kosher will not be able to use some of the recipes in this book.
 Ree is known for her down home, country-style comfort food.
 That said, there are some dishes that will work with the kosher lifestyle, and others can be modified with a little creativity.
 Those who are not kosher will enjoy Ree’s homey take on classic American favorites like Hot Wings, Bananas Foster, Twice Baked New Potatoes, and my personal favorite– Strawberry Shortcake Cake with cream cheese frosting.
 Wowza!